michaelmcandrew/civicrm-user-guide-gitbook/membership/defining-memberships.md

 *Contributions* section.
 If you need more fine grained control over financial types you may want to look at using *membership price sets*.

     Note that the financial type can be overridden for specific public membership sign up pages, and also when recording a membership in the back end.

     CiviCRM handles paid memberships by linking membership records to contribution records.
-A membership record documents a contact's *relationship*with the organisation, while the corresponding financial transaction indicates the monetary value associated with that membership.
+A membership record documents a contact's *relationship* with the organisation, while the corresponding financial transaction indicates the monetary value associated with that membership.

 ![](/images/membership_contribution.png)

     CiviCRM respects this distinction by storing the membership record under the membership tab, storing the financial record under the Contributions tab, and then creating a link between the two records.

-### Auto-renew

-CiviCRM offers an auto-renew functionality that will automatically submit a repeat transaction to the payment processor when the current membership expires.
+-   **Auto-renew**: CiviCRM offers an auto-renew functionality that will automatically submit a repeat transaction to the payment processor when the current membership expires.
 This can be a good way to increase membership retention.
 This functionality is not available for all payment processor